luchao1991/academic-kickstart/content/en/authors/admin/_index.md

 He loves playing ping pang, swimming, and cooking, though he isn't really good at any of them.
 He is also a tortoise-like guy, his collaborators always push him to finish his work.
 While he is a nice team-player, good at sharing ideas and making them happen.

 We are welcoming those who are interested in Science of Science, Scientific Collaboration with text mining methods to join our group!
-We are dedicated to training your independent research skills! please contact me if you are in pursuit of a PhD program in particular!
+We are dedicated to training your independent research skills! please contact me if you are to pursue a PhD program in particular!
 We are looking for master students in LIS(professional track) and  Management Science and Engineering(academic track) now!

 [See more](/publication/).